 Table 1: Launching an ins

 Field Name Required Details

-Availability Zone Optional The availability zone in which the image service creates the
+Availability Zone Optional The availability zone in which

+the image service creates the

 instance.
 If no availability

-zones is defined, no instances will be found.
+zones is defined, no instances

+will be found.
 The cloud

 provider sets the availability

 zone to a specific value.

 Instance Name Required The name of the new instance,

-1 which becomes the initial host
+which becomes the initial host

 name of the server.
 If the

 server name is changed in the

 API or directly changed, the

 Dashboard names remain un-

+changed

-Imaga Required changed The type of container format
+Image Required The type of container format,

-Image Keyuneu The type of container format, one of ami, ari, aki, bare,
+one of ami, ari, aki, bare

 or ovf

 Flavor Required The vCPU, Memory, and

 Disk configuration.
 Note that

 larger flavors can take a long

 time to create.
 If creating

 an instance for the first time

-and want something small with which to test, select m1.
+and want something smal

+with which to test, select m1.

-small.
+~ ~ ~ small.

 Instance Count Required If creating multiple instances

 with this configuration, enter

 an integer up to the number

 permitted by the quota, which

-T to D to is 10 by default.
+Instance Boot Source Description 1 is 10 by default.

 Instance Boot Source Required Specify whether the instance

-will be based on an image or a snapshot.
-If it is the
+will be based on an image

-first time creating an instance,
+or a snapshot.
+If it is the first time creating an instance

 there will not yet be any snap-

 shots available.

 Image Name Required The instance will boot

-from the selected image.
+image indille Requireu from the selected image

 This option will be pre-

-populated with the instance selected from the table.
+populated with the instance

-selected from the table.
+selected from the table

 However, choose Boot from

 Snapshot in Instance Boot

-Source , and it will default to
+Source, and it will default to

 Snapshot instead.

 Security Groups Optional This option assigns security

-groups to an instance.
+Scourty Groups groups to an instance.
 The

 default security group acti-

 vates when no customised

 group is specified here.
-Se- curity Chapter stmithetrage
+Se

+Chapter & outer standard in the second

 cloud firewall, define which

 incoming network traffic is

 forwarded to instances